fetchai/docs-archived/docs/getting-started/erc20.md

 The above demonstrates one of the simplest possible token contracts that can be implemented: It merely keeps a balance associated with each address and allows transfers from one address to the other if the address holds sufficient tokens.

 ## Implementing allowance
-The functions up until now constitues a basic token contract that allows creation of tokens and transfer between participants.
+The functions up until now constitute a basic token contract that allows creation of tokens and transfer between participants.
 The more interesting functionality is the `allowance` mechanism in the ERC20 contract that gives one address the possibility of spending some amount based on the allowance details.

 To create this functionality we could use the normal `State` object by simply definining the object identifiers.
 However, a more appropriate mechanism for this purpose is the `ShardedState` which ensures that the payload is assigned to an appropiate shard within the system.
 Implementing the `approve` mechanism using the `ShardedState` is relatively easy as it provides dictionary-like functionality:
 ```